devops329/devops/instruction/observability/observability.md

 Without being able to observe what is happening inside the box, you are left to guess what the problem is based entirely on external observations.
 That usually means that a frustrated customer is reporting a problem in very vague terms, or worse no one is reporting the problem and your customers are just walking away to your competitor.

+## Golden Signals

+Per the [Google SRE Handbook](https://sre.google/sre-book/monitoring-distributed-systems/), "The four golden signals of monitoring are latency, traffic, errors, and saturation."

+- **Latency**: The time it takes to service a request.
+- **Traffic**: A measure of how much demand is being placed on the system.
+- **Errors**: The rate of requests that fail.
+- **Saturation**: How "full" your service is.

 ## Observability tools

 There are three types of tools that are usually associated with increasing the observability of a software system.